China Visa from Dubai: Complete Application Guide 2026

 - Complex cases, diplomatic matters, Abu Dhabi residents

 The CVASC in Dubai is the most convenient option for the vast majority of UAE residents applying for Chinese visas.
 The centre is professionally staffed and handles high volumes of applications efficiently.
-OraVisa can attend the CVASC on your behalf for document submission and passport collection.
+OraVisa can attend the CVASC with your signed authorization letter for document submission and passport collection, where representative submission is permitted.

 The China Visa Application Service Centre in Dubai is operated by CITIC Teletech Group on behalf of the Chinese Embassy and is not part of VFS Global or TLScontact.
 It is the official visa submission facility for China in Dubai.
 UAE residents holding a valid UAE residence visa should use the CVASC for most standard tourist, business, and visit visa applications.